Renan2010/chaotic-void-packages/README.md

-## The XBPS source packages collection
+## The Chaotic XBPS source packages collection

-This repository contains the XBPS source packages collection to build binary packages for the Void Linux distribution.
+"Chaotic Void Packages is inspired by Chaotic AUR, and it's a collection of XBPS source packages aimed at building binary packages for the Void Linux distribution."

 The included `xbps-src` script will fetch and compile the sources, and install its files into a `fake destdir` to generate XBPS binary packages that can be installed